josuuribe/Sprocket/README.md

-This library creates simple business rules that can be serialized and save in a datastore, this is useful for create dynamic rules and avoid create application logic too much, these rules can also be created dinamically.
+This library creates simple business rules that can be serialized and save in a datastore, this is useful for create dynamic rules and avoid to create application logic that changes too often, these rules can also be created dinamically.
+For example you can have an application with little pieces of logic that can be joined or executed based on rules.

 This library has the next characteristics:

-- It does not use if
+- It does not use if clause, _no decission no error_
-- Flow guided by design
+- Flow guided by design, _it's what it is_
-- Anti-Null
+- No-Null, _get something always_

 # Simple example

 This section will provide a simple example about the main idea, wiki explains more features in detail like rules serialization.

 ## Creating entity
-First you need an entity, a class where rules will act on.
+First you need an entity which contains the data to be used by rule.
 ```C#
 public class Person
 {